Leica C-LUX vs Olympus E-M5

 It is notable that the C-LUX offers wifi support, while the E-M5 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The C-LUX is a recent model that features in the current product line-up of Leica.
-In contrast, the E-M5 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-M5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-M5 was succeeded by the Olympus E-M5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.
+Further information on the features and operation of the C-LUX and E-M5 can be found, respectively, in the Leica C-LUX Manual (free pdf) or the online Olympus E-M5 Manual.

 So what conclusions can be drawn?
 Is the Leica C-LUX better than the Olympus E-M5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.